-The purpose of the Christian Reformed Church Loan Fund, Inc. - U.S. (the Fund), a nonprofit corporation, is to assist congregations of the Christian Reformed Church in financing capital expansion projects.
+The purpose of the Christian Reformed Church Loan Fund, Inc. - U.S. (the Fund), a nonprofit corporation, is to assist congregations of the Christian Reformed Church in North America (CRCNA) in financing capital expansion projects.
 To accomplish this, the Fund grants loans, up to certain limits, for land and other capital expenditures to churches in the United States of America.
 Loan recipients are charged interest at rates sufficient to cover the Fund's cost of borrowing and operating expenses.

-The Fund operates from office facilities provided by Christian Reformed Church in North America (CRCNA).
+The Fund operates from office facilities provided by CRCNA.